 How to Conduct a Market Analysis

-But — in order to conduct a thorough market analysis — you need to cover a wide range of topics.
-Before diving into the specifics, remember that at its core, a market analysis is about learning the most you can about your market.
+But — to conduct a thorough market analysis — you need to cover a wide range of topics.
+Before diving into the specifics, remember that market analysis is about learning the most about your market at its core.
 You’ll discover who your customers will be — and how many are out there!
-You’ll poke around and learn where they’re spending their money and how much they’re willing to dish out for a product just like yours.
+You’ll poke around and learn where they’re spending their money and how much they want to dish out for a product like yours.
 Oh, and you’ll also do some major sleuthing on your competitors.

 Top 10 Topics to cover in your Market Analysis

 - Industry Description and Outlook: What does the industry in which your startup or small business exists look like?
 Be sure to include size, trends, life cycle, and any projected growth.
 It’s good to start with an industry description and outlook because it gives the rest of your market analysis a solid, broad view to start from.

 - Demographics and Segmentation: If your startup or small business targets more than one market segment, you need to outline that in the demographics and segmentation section.
 Start with demographics and then examine other possible segments.
 Some to consider include geographic segmentation (where do people live) and behavioural segmentation (what are specific, relevant actions people take).

 - Target Market: If the industry description is the broad view a market analysis starts from, then the target market is the view from a microscope.
 This is where you’ll determine and lay out exactly who your product is for.
 Be specific.
 A target market description should include the market size as well as a specific user persona.
 When developing a user persona, create an actual person.
 What’s their name?
 How old are they?
 What do they do for work?
 Do they have a family?
 The specifics will help you narrow down exactly who you’re targeting and will help you outline more general demographics for your target market.